DominikN/rosdevday21-remote-robot/README.md

 ![turtlesim demo](docs/screenshot.png)

-Congrats, let's make our system working accross a multiple Docker Containers in the next step.
+Congrats, let's make our system working accross multiple Docker Containers in the next step.

 ## [Eg. 2] Let's do the same but in two containers